Paul Arriola on brink of being dealt as D.C. United poised for major roster overhaul

 Each team is allowed three, and before completing the Arriola trade, United agreed to a three-year deal Monday with Greek forward Taxiarchis Fountas, two people familiar with the negotiations said.
 At $2.3 million per year — highest on D.C.’s roster — he is slated to become a designated player.

 By signing a precontract, Fountas is slated to arrive this summer, when his deal with Austrian club Rapid Vienna expires.
-But United is exploring the possibility of paying a transfer fee in order to acquire him by March, one person close to the talks said.
+But United is exploring the possibility of paying a transfer fee to acquire him by March, one person close to the talks said.

 With Arriola leaving, United remains in the market for a third designated player.
 D.C. has taken particular interest in a Mexican-based attacker, one person familiar with the player search said.